Choosing The Right Mattress For You

 Remember, these figures are good bench marks, but also pay close attention to what your body feels and is telling you.

 Do you find it hard to fall asleep as you’re unable to find a comfortable position?
 Have you started to acquire joint pains?
 Do you feel pressure on your spine?
+If so, it might be time to consider a natural latex topper to rejuvenate your mattress before replacing it entirely?

 If so, it’s time to get a new bed!